 We work to make women and children safe from domestic violence, offer support, provide hope to women affected by abuse and work for justice and social change.
-Over the course of almost 40 years the organisation has built up a huge body of experience and expertise on the issue, enabling us to best support women and children and share this knowledge with other agencies responding to women experiencing domestic violence.
+Over the course of 40 years the organisation has built up a huge body of experience and expertise on the issue, enabling us to best support women and children and share this knowledge with other agencies responding to women experiencing domestic violence.

 Our Direct Services for women experiencing domestic violence underpin and inform all of our work to end domestic violence.